ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 The Engineering Guidebook gathers in a single document all of the opinions, best practices, structural elements, and business operations of your engineering team.
 It should be the single source any engineer can rely on to learn about choices and decisions that are expected to be consistent across the engineering organization.
 Be deliberate and thoughtful about exactly what practices should remain uniform across the organization.

-The larger your team becomes, the more it will make sense for pieces of the team to develop their own specialized way of getting work done. at said, for most small/medium startups of, say, less than seventy-five to one hundred developers, there is a ton of value and efficiency to be unlocked by adhering to a healthy and consistent set of best practices.
+The larger your team becomes, the more it will make sense for pieces of the team to develop their own specialized way of getting work done.
+That said, for most small/medium startups of, say, less than seventy-five to one hundred developers, there is a ton of value and efficiency to be unlocked by adhering to a healthy and consistent set of best practices.

 The guidebook can take many forms, though my preference is as a slide deck/presentation.
 Some examples of practices your guidebook should outline: